ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-08-16-adding-a-new-skill-to-amazon-alexa.md

 **Testing Alexa Custom Skill**

 On the Test tab of the Alexa developer console we can simulate requests, in text and voice form, to your skill.
 Use the invocation name along with one of the sample utterances we've just configured.
-For example, “Alexa, tell the planner to fetch my tasks for today” should result in our skill responding with a list of the tasks.
+For example, "Alexa, tell the planner to fetch my tasks for today" should result in our skill responding with a list of the tasks.

 **Conclusion**